 The CHAIRMAN.
-The time of the gentleman from Illinois [Mr. HYDE] has expired.
+The time of the gentleman from Illinois [Mr. Hyde] has expired.

-(By unanimous consent, Mr. HYDE was allowed to proceed for 2 additional minutes.)
+(By unanimous consent, Mr. Hype was allowed to proceed for 2 additional minutes.)

 Mr. HYDE.
-Mr. Chairman, I yield to my friend, the gentleman from Florimake our own judgment here.
+Mr. Chairman, I yield to my friend, the gentleman from Florida.

 Mr. SHAW.
 And because of that, I believe it would be precedent-setting to the foreign policy of the United States.
 I know of no other situation where you would make the outcome of an election contingent upon this.